 I use to listen (among others that you mentioned) from a great podcast site, it is more about Software Architecture.
 It is called “ARCast with Rob Jacobs”: http://channel9.msdn.com/shows/ARCast_with_Ron_Jacobs

-We can learn many things about architecture and java listening podcast from the dark side, I mean, MS (because it is sponsored by MS)
+We can learn many things about architecture and java listening podcast from the dark side, I mean, MS :P (because it is sponsored by MS)

 I have to mention that the sound quality is great.